 Dr. Julie Flegal-Smallwood, director of the NASNTI STEM (Native American Serving Non-Tribal Institution) program, said two degrees at Redlands Community College will address the burgeoning Ag Tech field this fall.

-Agriculture Technology will be included as a degree option for an Associate in Science in Agriculture, as well as an Associates in Applied Science in Agriculture Technology and Sustainability.
+Agriculture Technology will be included as a degree option for an Associate in Science in Agriculture, as well as an Associate in Applied Science in Agriculture Technology and Sustainability.
 Key features of these degree tracks include the development of new courses in Drone Technology, Coding/Robotics, and GIS Mapping, along with other existing courses in sustainability, including Vermiculture Technology and Aquaponics.

 “We will also be offering an embedded certificate in these degree plans.
 Individuals who are interested in Ag Tech are likely to be interested in non-traditional agriculture applications, urban farming, vertical farming, or working with technology instead of more traditional applications,” she said.